In this article

 The dangers of drinking mouthwash are similar to the risks associated with consuming too many alcoholic beverages.

-The alcohol in mouthwash is denatured; this means it is doctored with chemicals to give it an unpleasant taste and rendering it unsafe for human consumption.
-Ingesting large amounts of mouthwash to get drunk can lead to medical problems because it disturbs the body’s acid-base balance.
-The most severe consequences include:
+The alcohol in mouthwash contains chemicals that make it unpleasant and unsafe for human consumption.
+Ingesting large amounts of mouthwash to get drunk can lead to medical problems, including hospitalization and even death.

 For example, it can disturb the body’s acid-base balance.
 The most severe consequences of drinking mouthwash include: